adnammit/notes/javascript.md

 		var price = 5, quantity = 291;
 		var total = price * quantity;
 	```

+## Scope, This, and Global
+* before we talk about variables, let's talk about their context
+* simply, `this` refers to an object. `this` can refer to a specific object (like an instance or an event) or the global object depending on the context:
+	* in an object method, `this` refers to the object
+	* in an event, `this` refers to the element that received the event
+	* in a function, `this` refers to the global object - note that in strict mode, `this` is `undefined`
+	* methods like `call()`, `apply()` and `bind()` can refer `this` to any object
+* js can be run in the browser or on the server - depending on the environment, the execution context (global `this`) will change:
+	* in the browser, the global object is accessible via `window`, `self`, or `frames`
+	* in nodejs you must use `global` to access the global object
+	* in Web Workers you must use `self` to access the global object
+* because of these differences, it can be hard to write code that is used on the front and backend. to make this easier, use `globalThis` which is a standard way to access the global object in any environment
+* so in the browser `this`, `globalThis`, `window`, `self` and `frames` all refer to the same object

 ## Variables Keywords
 * in ES6 we got all the variable types